MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-admin.md

 The Customer Insights administration pages include the **Permissions** and **Settings** pages.
 Both pages are accessible via the left-side menu.

-How can you best utilize the Admin pages?
-That depends on your role.

 **If you are an administrator**

 - You can use the **Permissions** page to give access to Customer Insights to other users across the organization.
 There are two types of access: **Reader** and **Writer**.
 You can learn how they differ by visiting the **Permissions** section.